Ergodicity of partially hyperbolic diffeomorphisms in hyperbolic 3-manifolds: Introduction

 \begin{teoA} Let $f: M\to M$ be a partially hyperbolic diffeomorphism of class $C^{1+}$ in a closed hyperbolic 3-manifold $M$ which preserves a volume form.
 Then, $f$ is a $K$-system with respect to volume (and in particular, it is ergodic and mixing). \end{teoA}

-The proof of this result has been reduced by \cite{BurnsWilkinson,HHU-Ergo}, building on the arguments introduced in \cite{GPS} as well as several new insights, to showing the following statement which is then stronger as it requires a weaker assumption than preserving volume and assumes less regularity.
+As shown by \cite{BurnsWilkinson,HHU-Ergo} building on the arguments introduced in \cite{GPS} as well as several new insights, the proof of this result is a consequence of the following statement; which is then stronger as it requires a weaker assumption than preserving volume and assumes less regularity.
 See subsection \ref{ss.ergodicity}.

 \begin{teoB} Let $f:M \to M$ be a $C^1$-partially hyperbolic diffeomorphism of a closed hyperbolic 3-manifold, so that the non wandering set of $f$ is all of $M$.
 Then $f$ is accessible. \end{teoB}